 Don’t make the discount higher and higher as the season goes on.
 If you do that, you wind up with two problems: People may wait forever to get the lowest price, because they see prices going down.
 Or they may purchase early, then be mad that they could have gotten it for cheaper.
 If you do offer a discount, let people know that this is as low as it goes, and prices are going up on such-and-such date.

 11) Offer installment payments

 This can be helpful any time of year, but especially when people are buying for a bunch of people at once, they may appreciate being able to divide their payment into four.
-I’d suggest looking into Affirm for this, as they recently partnered with Shopify to offer this solution natively.
+I’d suggest looking into Shop Pay Installments for this, Shopify’s native solution.

 12) Don’t forget to let people know

 This is the time of year when people start thinking about what they’re going to get for who, and if you happen to solve that problem by mentioning a great gift idea on social media, they may just jump over to your site to shop and check one more person off their list.